 Franklin’s suggestion of the turkey as the nation’s symbol, however, is a myth.
 He never suggested such a thing.
 He only compared the bald eagle to a turkey because the drawing reminded him of a turkey.
-Franklin’s argument was the choice of bald eagle not in support of the turkey he called “vain and silly.”
+Franklin’s argument was in the choice of the bald eagle and not in support of the turkey, an idea he called “vain and silly.”

 Some even claim his comments and comparisons were slyly referring to members of the Society, of whom he thought was an elitist group comprised of “brave and honest” men but on a chivalric order, similar to the ruling country to which they helped defeat.
 This might explain why Franklin’s assessment of the bald eagle in the letter is based solely on human behavior, not a bird’s.

 Perhaps when Franklin made the disparaging comments against the bald eagle he was also harboring a nearly decade old grudge.